jasonmcaffee/nn/README.md

 # nevernull
 Provides the ability to safely navigate an object tree, regardless if the object, its properties, or nested properties exist.

+The browser version of nevernull can be found [here](https://github.com/jasonmcaffee/nevernull-browser)

 ## Examples
 To easily try out nevernull, you can fork the codio project & box [here](https://codio.com/jasonmcaffee/nn/tree/README.md)